bahadircolak44/marketing_rest_api/README.md

 - **For Developing purposes there is no authentication system.
 However, it is been already implemented.
 See: marketing_rest_api/authentication/**
 - Celery has been implemented.
 Thus, there are periodic tasks that retrieve, try to send again and delete failed items.
 It is set to every 1 min.
 So after 1 min you run the docker-compose, you will see the existing campaigns, adsets and ads.
+- If celery doesn't work, check error logs.
+If you see the error below, then you need to refresh MY_ACCESS_TOKEN in .env.dev

+      Error validating access token: The session has been invalidated because the user changed their password or Facebook has changed the session for security reasons.

 - For Developing purposes there is no need to implement logger. print function will cover everything.
 - There is no volume in db server, so if you run following command you will flush database.
 But don't worry!
 Celery will retrieve all via facebook_api: